 High and to the 3-meter's right, the 0.8-meter Katzman Automatic Imaging Telescope (KAIT) is seen in the distance atop Kepler peak, where every clear night it searches for supernovae (exploding stars) in other galaxies.

-The dome just to the right of the 3-m will houses Lick's newest telescope, the 2.4-meter Automated Planet Finder (APF), operated by the California & Carnegie Planet Search.
-Still in the process of being commissioned, the APF will begin its search for exoplanets this year, using a different technique than the Crocker dome project.
-APF will ensure Lick's continuing world leadership in the field of exoplanet discovery and research.
+The dome just to the right of the 3-m houses Lick's newest telescope, the 2.4-meter Automated Planet Finder (APF), operated by the California & Carnegie Planet Search.
+The APF began its search for exoplanets in 2013, using a different technique than the Crocker dome project.
+Several new exoplanets have already been discovered based on data from the APF.
+The APF will ensure Lick's continuing world leadership in the field of exoplanet discovery and research.
 For a closer look, visit the APFcam.

 Almost obscured by the APF dome, the dome of the 0.5-meter Dual Astrograph can just be glimpsed behind and to the left of APF.
 The Astrograph, which did fundamental work for half a century, is now effectively retired.